 Below we discuss some of the many ways in which you can pay for your digital currency investment.

 Paypal offers a fast, simple, and highly secure way of buying digital currencies from the comforts of home.
-If you are thinking of how to buy cryptocurrency with Paypal - the best option in the market is eToro.
-On top of other e-wallets like Skrill and Neteller, eToro allows you to deposit funds with Paypal instantly.
+If you are thinking of how to buy cryptocurrency with Paypal - the best option in the market is Coinbase.
+On top of other e-wallets like Skrill and Neteller, Coinbase allows you to deposit funds with Paypal instantly.

 With that said - and much like using Paypal, debit and credit card crypto purchases will require you to go through a KYC (Know Your Customer) process.
 This means that you need to upload a copy of your ID before you can proceed with your investment.